updated on 13 February 2024

-For some first-hand perspective on being proud and queer in the legal profession with Anna Casey-Woodward and Bridget Garrood, read this LCN Says.
+For some first-hand perspective on being LGBTQ+ and proud in the legal profession with Anna Casey-Woodward and Bridget Garrood, read this LCN Says.

 Allyship in the workplace and beyond isn’t a one-size-fits-all approach.
 Individuals within marginalised groups will often have different views and preferences.

 For instance, if a non-binary person who goes by ‘they/them’ pronouns is repeatedly correcting others who misuse their pronouns, they may find it exhausting to constantly advocate for themself.
 There’s no harm in asking whether that individual would appreciate your intervention.
 They may appreciate you using your voice to correct somebody who’s misgendered them.

 However, others may prefer to deal with this themselves and find this type of intervention offensive or stressful.
 Another example of this can be seen in the disabled community, with some preferring person-first language (eg, children with autism) and others favouring identity-first language (eg, autistic children).
 People have different preferences and that’s okay – you can always ask questions.